mattConn/md-html/README.md

 md-html does not honor this method.

 # Features needed/wanted
-md-html currently does not honor image or blockquote markdown, but it may in the future.
+md-html currently does not honor image or blockquote markdown, as well as autolinks or references, but it may in the future.